Commands

 |---|---|

-clawnify init [dir] | Scaffold a new app (blank or CRUD template) |
+clawnify init [dir] | Scaffold a new project (asks: app or website) |

 clawnify login | Authenticate via OAuth 2.1 PKCE flow |

-clawnify deploy [dir] | Deploy to production |
+clawnify deploy [dir] | Deploy to production (app or website, auto-detected from clawnify.json) |

-clawnify deploy --from owner/repo | Deploy from a GitHub repo that contains a clawnify.json |
+clawnify deploy --from owner/repo | Deploy from a GitHub repo that contains a clawnify.json (apps only) |

 clawnify ls | List deployed apps in the active org |